Huntereb/NTR-Debugger-MK7/README.md

 ###Race Stats
 Race-specific things can be set with this tab.
 As with the previous tab, you must find your Map and Offset before applying most of these.

-The "Points" table is relevent in Grand Prix and Communities.
+The "Points" table is relevant in Grand Prix and Communities.
 It will set how many points you have.
 The checkbox is self explanatory.

 The "No Disconnect" table can be used to prevent disconnections online.
 However, you will always get last place.
 The checkbox is, once again, self explanatory.

-The "Laps" table can be used to set which lap you're on, as well as finish a race imidiately after passing the finish line the first time.
+The "Laps" table can be used to set which lap you're on, as well as finish a race immediately after passing the finish line the first time.

 The "Coins" table sets how many coins you have in-game.